How to Deal with Personality Changes in Your Loved OneAlzheimer's, Dementia & Memory Care | April 30, 2015

 - Pacing often or even wandering away from home.

-- Displaying signs of aggression or violence, like hitting or biting.
+- Displaying moments of being upset, like hitting or biting.

 - Delusions or hallucinations; imagining things that aren’t really there.

-- Hiding things from you or accusing you of hiding things.
+- Misplacing things or accusing you of hiding things.

-In addition to these changes, you might notice that your loved one may stop bathing or caring about how he or she looks.
+In addition to these changes, you might notice that your loved one may stop bathing or not always realizing how he or she looks.
 He or she may wear the same clothes for several days in a row, or wear inappropriate clothing for the time of year (like wearing a thick sweater during the summer or shorts during the winter).